coopdigital/prototyping-kit/README.md

 # Dockerised Prototype

+You can visit #prototyping-kit on Slack for questions, support and requests.

 ## Docker
 You will need the Docker Daemon running in order to build this out for Heroku.
 In other words, you need to download and install the Docker Client, [you can find it here](https://hub.docker.com/editions/community/docker-ce-desktop-mac).